uwdb/website/projects/hypdb/index.markdown

 ### About HypDB

-On line analytical processing (OLAP) is an essential element of decision-support systems.
-OLAP tools provide insights and understanding needed for improved decision making.
-However, the answers to OLAP queries can be biased and lead to perplexing and incorrect insights.
-In this project, we develop HypDB, a system to detect, explain, and to resolve bias in decision-support queries.
-We give a simple denition of a biased query, which performs a set of independence tests on the data to detect bias.
-We propose a novel technique that gives explanations for bias, thus assisting an analyst in understanding what goes on.
-Additionally, we develop an automated method for rewriting a biased query into an unbiased query, which shows what the analyst intended to examine.
+This paper proposed HypDB, a system to detect, explain, and resolve bias in decision-support OLAP queries.
+We showed that biased queries can be perplexing and lead to statistical anomalies, such as Simpson's paradox.
+We proposed a novel technique to nd explanations for the bias, thereby assisting the analyst in interpreting the results.
+We developed an automated method for rewriting the query into an unbiased query that correctly performs the hypothesis test that the analyst had in mind.
+The rewritten queries compute causal eeffect or the eeffect of hypothetical interventions.
+At the core of our framework lies the ability to nd confounding variables.
+We showed that our method outperforms the state of the art causal DAG discovery methods.
+We showed that HypDB can be used to detect algorithmic unfairness post factum and the obtained insights go beyond state of the art e.g., Fairtest [54].
+Our system can be used as an adhoc analysis along with OLAP data-cubes to detect, resolve and explain bias interactively at query time.

 ### People
 **Postdoc**